This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 No matter where you choose to stay in Amorgos, you can’t escape the island’s unique energy.
 However, there are a couple of things you should keep in mind before deciding upon your accommodation in Amorgos.

 Rooms at Vigla Hotel Amorgos are spacious, sun-kissed, impeccably clean, and smartly decorated.
-The hotel features a fantastic swimming pool and a traditional restaurant that serves exquisite Greek food.
-Vigla Hotel Amorgos evokes a feeling of absolute relaxation, which makes it the perfect place to enjoy a break from everyday life’s stress and crazy rhythms.
+The hotel features a fantastic swimming pool and a traditional restaurant serving exquisite Greek cuisine.

 Where To Eat & Drink in Amorgos

 This list is by no means exhaustive, but it includes some of our favourite places to eat and drink in Amorgos.
-You will also taste here some of the best Greek vegetarian dishes.
+You will also taste some of the best Greek vegetarian dishes here.

 Chora